Chandrakant Sardeshmukh

-Chandrakant Sardeshmukh (1955 – 15 August 2011) was a Hindustani classical sitar player of the Maihar Gharana (school).
+Chandrakant Sardeshmukh (1955 – 15 August 2011) was an Indian classical sitar player of the Maihar Gharana school.

+Education

 Sardeshmukh was taught by Ustad Shabuddin Khan and Khurshid Mirajkar from the age of 4, and became popular as child artist.
 He performed in the Sawai Gandharva Music Festival in Pune in 1963.
 In the same year, when he was eight years old, he was declared a child prodigy by Pandit Ravi Shankar, who accepted him as a student.
 From then until 1976 he learned with both Shankar and his wife Annapurna Devi.
 In 1976 he was awarded Sangeet Vibhushan (Sitar Pravin) by University of Rajasthan.

 After his first successful concert tour to Germany in 1982, he focused on his Ph.D.
 He was awarded a Ph.D. in the Samavedic basis of Indian music from University of Poona in 1987.